 Wait for the prospective employer to disclose the salary range

-It's always a good idea to wait for the prospective employer to talk about their budget for the role before you throw out your own numbers.
-However, the employer will probably try not to disclose this information to keep the upper hand in the negotiation.
+It's always a good idea to wait for the prospective employer to talk about their budget for the role before you throw out your own expected salary numbers.
+However, the employer or hiring manager will probably try not to disclose this information to keep the upper hand in the salary negotiation.

 You can prompt them by saying something along the lines of, “Based on the industry data, similar positions at this level across the industry call for A to B. I am sure you have budgeted for this role with these figures in mind.
 What is your target range?”